China stocks track global peers higher as investors gauge US rate outlook

 Traders also found comfort in data that signalled U.S. business activity cooled in April to a four-month low due to weaker demand, while rates of inflation eased slightly, suggesting some possible relief for the Federal Reserve.

-** The smaller Shenzhen index was up 0.49%, the start-up board ChiNext Composite index was weaker by 0.1% and Shanghai's tech-focused STAR50 index was up 0.67%.
+** The smaller Shenzhen index ended up 1.18% and the start-up board ChiNext Composite index was higher by 0.699%.

-** Around the region, MSCI's Asia ex-Japan stock index was firmer by 1.55% while Japan's Nikkei index was up 2.15%.
+** The sub-index of the Hang Seng tracking energy shares rose 0.7%, while the IT sector rose 3.97%, the financial sector ended 1.68% higher and the property sector rose 1.81%.

-** The largest percentage gainers in the main Shanghai Composite index were Sichuan Tianwei Electronic Co Ltd , up 19.99%, followed by Suzhou Harmontronics Automation Technology Co Ltd, gaining 19.99% and JinGuan Electric Co Ltd, up by 12.33%.
+** Chinese artificial intelligence (AI) software developer SenseTime Group Inc were halted from trading, after soaring as much as 36.1%, their biggest one-day gain since January 2022.

-** The top gainers among H-shares were SenseTime Group Inc , up 31.15%, followed by Li Ning Co Ltd, gaining 6.27% and Kuaishou Technology, up by 6.21%.
+** Around the region, MSCI's Asia ex-Japan stock index was firmer by 1.69%, while Japan's Nikkei index closed up 2.42%.
+(Reporting by Shanghai Newsroom; Editing by Sherry Jacob-Phillips and Ros Russell)